Canada (AG) v Ward: Background

-Opinion of the Court
+Decision of the Court

 Canadian law, borrowing from the 1951 Refugee Convention, says that a "Convention refugee" must have a "well-founded fear of persecution for reasons of race, religion, nationality, membership in a particular social group or political opinion" and that they must be "unable or, by reason of that fear... unwilling to avail [themself] of the protection of [their] country."
 The judgment of the court, rendered by Gérard La Forest, held that Ward was not persecuted as a member of a "particular social group," but that he may have been persecuted because of his "political opinions."

 Because Ward held dual British-Irish citizenship, the claim that he could not "avail himself of the protection of" his country was also contentious.
 Even if he could not avail himself of Irish protection, it was possible that he could avail himself of British protection.
 La Forest ruled that while Britain could be assumed capable of protecting its own citizens, it might reject Ward's right of entry because of his ties to the INLA.

 Ultimately, La Forest permitted the appeal and returned the case to the Immigration and Refugee Board.
 However, in the end, Ward's refugee status was denied and he was deported in 1997.